Lemera Hospital: History

 The hospital emerged as a central healthcare facility for patients from remote villages within Uvira Territory.
 Women often traveled long distances, sometimes requiring overnight stays on their journey home.
-The number of births at the facility increased annually, and the hospital relied on a mission vehicle to transport patients to Uvira for complex procedures.
+The number of births at the facility increased annually, and the hospital relied on a mission vehicle to transport patients to Uvira Territory for complex procedures.
 In 1978, Finnish missionary surgeon Veikko Reinikainen joined the hospital and collaborated with two African doctors, including Denis Mukwege, who obtained his medical degree in Bujumbura in June 1983 before beginning his medical practice at Lemera.
 In 1988, pediatrician Anna Aronsson was appointed as chief physician.
 Lemera Hospital also witnessed the emergence of Congolese medical practitioners, including Alfayo, Epiki, Runyambo, Musafiri, and Ndombe.

 In 1981, Jean Bugwika secured funding from the Swedish International Development Agency (SIDA) to construct additional facilities, including halls and a hydroelectric dam for electricity and water to the hospital and the broader Lemera's populace.
-In 1988, François Rubota Masumbuko became the Managing Director.
-Denis Mukwege, who had been working at the hospital since 1978, focused on gynecology and obstetrics, eventually becoming the Medical Director in 1992.
+In 1988, François Rubota Masumbuko became the managing director.
+Denis Mukwege, who had been working at the hospital since 1978, focused on gynecology and obstetrics, eventually becoming the medical director in 1992.
 He held this post until the hospital fell victim to the Lemera massacre in 1996.
-Dr. Mwanza Nangunia also served the institution from 1994 to 1996.
-Following the attack, the hospital persisted with the aid of international support, and in 2003, Alexis Kashobo Nagoyola assumed the role of Medical Director.
+Dr. Nash Mwanza Nangunia also served the institution from 1994 to 1996.
+Following the attack, the hospital persisted with the aid of international support, and in 2003, Alexis Kashobo Nagoyola became the medical director.
 After several years, Denis Ndeni Makenzi succeeded him.